 Not as commonly discussed with chocolate, but the indulgent treat also has its own version of terroir.
 Chocolate doesn’t come from the same geographical places as wine, but it absolutely has a home.
 Both products are farmed and chocolate is harvested from the famous cocoa plant, while wine obviously comes from grapevines.
 Cocoa plants are farmed in some of the most interesting places on the globe in Central America, South America, Western Africa and the South Pacific.
-Chocolate, like wine, is unique based on where it comes from in the globe and how it was harvested.
+Chocolate, like wine, is unique based on where it comes from around the globe and how it was harvested.

-On a nutritional level wine and chocolate have a ton in common as well.
+On a nutritional level, wine and chocolate have a ton in common as well.
 Both products are considered vices, but actually both bring a lot of health value.
 The aroma of chocolate boosts Theta brain waves which decrease anxiety and is loaded up with antioxidants that help combat aging.
-Wine has its very own health benefits.
+Wine has its own health benefits.
 It is also full of antioxidants, but most famously red wine has resveratrol which helps keep the heart healthier!

 But most importantly, how can we maximize the combo of enjoying wine and chocolate together!?!
-For this we look to Paula Abdul’s 1988 tune “Opposites Attract” as a lesson in what not to do when it comes to pairing wine and chocolate.
+For this, we look to Paula Abdul’s 1988 tune “Opposites Attract” as a lesson in what not to do when it comes to pairing wine and chocolate.

-Dark, intense chocolate like one’s with 70% cacao is calling out for an equally intense wine.
+Dark, intense chocolate like those with 70% cacao is calling out for an equally intense wine.
 Think port or other fortified vino.
 Chocolate originally starts as fruit before it is roasted and many chocolates hold on to fruity notes.
 These chocolates pair perfectly with jammy, fruit forward California pinot noir.